Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 `AddChainResponse.subtree[i].inclusion` is additionally a consistency proof.

-The `bearer_token` field of an AddChainResponse is arbitrarily set by the Transparency Log and used to authenticate requests to the Transparency Log's other endpoints.
+The `bearer_token` field of an AddChainResponse is arbitrarily set by the Transparency Log and used to authenticate requests to the Refresh Proof endpoint.
 The bearer token will stop working once the associated certificate chain has expired, regardless of revocation status.

 ## Refresh Proof